 Sometimes I even say the same sentence twice, the second time more fluently, knowing I can quickly delete the first version as I polish.

 VR tip #11: Don't imagine you can write a white paper just by talking.

 Your VR software will likely shave hours off your first draft.
 But after that, you still have some serious rewriting and polishing to do.

-VR tip #12: You can't get both sides of a phonecall.
+VR tip #12: You can't capture both sides of a phonecall.

 If only some inexpensive software could record and transcribe BOTH sides of a telephone interview.
-Then we could sit back, yack on the phone, and get crisp, perfect transcriptions handed to us.
+Then we could sit back, yack on the phone, and get crisp, perfect transcriptions delivered to us.